This information will help you prepare for your trigger point injection (shot).

 - Have increased:

-- Warmth, burning, or itching around the injection site
+- Have warmth, burning, or itching around where you got the shot

 - Develop any new or unexplained symptoms